 This day hold the special significance for the Sikh community known as the Khalsa also called as Khalsa Sirjana Divas.
 Baisakhi Procession is taken in streets accompanied with music, singing and chanting with a large number of devotees participating.

 People take bath in the holy river, wear new clothes and visit the nearby Gurudwara.
 Special prayers are offered and langar is organized on this day.
 To witness the grand celebrations of Baisakhi in India one should visit the following places.

 Chandigarh Baisakhi festival celebration takes place with great pomp and show.
 There are Fairs or Melas are held in many places like Chandigarh, Leisure Valley (Sector-10) or Parade Ground (Sector-17).

-Basakhi is celebrated with great excitment in Amritsar, Major celebrations of Baisakhi are organized at Golden Temple.
+Baisakhi is celebrated with great excitement in Amritsar, Major celebrations of Baisakhi are organized at Golden Temple.
 Amritsar the area surrounding the Golden Temple in Amritsar becomes carnival-like.
 For it was here at the Anandpur Sahib, the famous Golden Temple that the tenth Sikh Guru, Guru Gobind Singh laid the foundation of Khalsa Panth on a Baisakhi Day in 1699.
 Sikhs from around the world strive to visit their revered shrine to participate in the grand Baisakhi celebrations organized here.